ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/milgram.md

 ## System Status and Monitoring

 For system status messages and the schedule for upcoming maintenance, please see the [system status page](https://research.computing.yale.edu/support/hpc/system-status).
-For a current node-level view of job activity, see the [cluster monitor page](http://cluster.ycrc.yale.edu/milgram/).
+For a current node-level view of job activity, see the [cluster monitor page (VPN only)](http://cluster.ycrc.yale.edu/milgram/).

 ## Partitions and Hardware